Crunch-io/swarmy/README.md

 welcome.

 ## How to use
-Copy the script `boostrap-<distro>.sh` into your instance metadata.
-It will download this repo, run setup.py, and then call a glue script of your choosing.
+Copy the script `boostrap.sh` into your instance metadata.
+It will update all the system packages (Yum and Apt currently supported), download this repo, run setup.py, and then call a glue script of your choosing.

 ### Variables that affect the bootstrap script
 There are a number of variables that will affect the behavior of the canned